MediaComem/comem-appmob/IMAGE-UPLOAD.md

 ## Model

-Here's an example model you might need (save it a to a file in `src/models`).
+Here's model you might need.
+Save it, for example to `src/models/qimg-image.ts`.
 It represents the response from the qimg API when creating an image:

 ```ts